 What can joy look like when we create it together?

-The Collective Joy Project is a public dialogue series exploring how the humanities can help us reflect, connect, and shape our shared future.
-Each month, we’ll host two events designed to spark imagination and deepen community:
+The Collective Joy Project is a public dialogue series that explores how the humanities can help us reflect, connect, and imagine a hopeful future together.

 The owner of this website has made a commitment to accessibility and inclusion, please report any problems that you encounter using the contact form on this website.
 This site uses the WP ADA Compliance Check plugin to enhance accessibility.